Philippines Reports Record Daily Spike With 26,303 New COVID-19 Cases, Total Tops 2.2 Mln - UrduPoint

 Philippines Reports Record Daily Spike With 26,303 New COVID-19 Cases, Total Tops 2.2 Mln

-The Philippines' Department of Health (DOH) reported 26,303 new coronavirus disease (COVID-19) infections on Saturday, the biggest single-day spike since the pandemic began in the Southeast Asian country

 MANILA, Sept.
-11 (UrduPoint / Pakistan Point News - 11th Sep, 2021 ) :The Philippines' Department of Health (DOH) reported 26,303 new coronavirus disease (COVID-19) infections on Saturday, the biggest single-day spike since the pandemic began in the Southeast Asian country.
+12 (UrduPoint / Pakistan Point News - 12th Sep, 2021 ) --:The Philippines' Department of Health (DOH) reported 26,303 new coronavirus disease (COVID-19) infections on Sunday, the biggest single-day spike since the pandemic began in the Southeast Asian country.

 The caseload brings the total number of confirmed cases in the Philippines to 2,206,021.